View a PDF of the Multnomah County Sustainability Timeline.

 Green Meeting and Event Policy passed in 2010 aimed to establish best practices for hosting green meetings and events at the County.
 Intentional green meetings and events ensure that all aspects of an event, including its location, food services, transportation and the provision of materials are approached with the goals of minimizing any negative impact on the environment and saving the County money.
 A checklist for employees to use in planning meetings and addresses specific considerations like composting food waste, offering local and organic food choices, using durable or compostable service ware, providing participants with tap water and increasing informational resources to further promote mass transit to county meetings is provided.
 Visit the policy's page for more information.

 The Take Back the Tap Campaign and subsequent resolution was launched on October 14, 2010 when the Multnomah County Board of Commissioners voted to ban the purchase of bottled water with taxpayer funds.
 Commissioner Willer sponsored the campaign in partnership with Food & Water Watch.
 The campaign's message is simple: local tap water is the smart choice over bottled water or soda.
-You can see the official press release here.
+Read the official press release.

 The Food Action Plan "Grow and Thrive 2025 " a 15-year plan, released in 2010, that addresses a growing concern regarding the vast issues around food that people face in Oregon and Multnomah County.
 The main goal of the action plan is to create a sustainable food system that is affordable and healthy, based off a strategy of collaborative action and community participation.